LatticeQCDTools/mhi/README.md

 `$ pip install -e ./`

-The flag "-e" is an "editable install", which means that local changes to the code will appear code is run.
+The flag "-e" is an "editable install", which means that local changes to the code will appear when the code is run.

 ## Usage